UST-QuAntiL/quantil-docker/README.md

 A detailed documentation can be found [here](https://quantil.readthedocs.io/en/latest/).

 The fastest way to get started is using [Docker Compose](https://docs.docker.com/compose/).

+:warning: To use the NISQ Analyzer, an IBMQ token is required which can be set globally in the [Gateway](https://github.com/UST-QuAntiL/Gateway) service.
+Therefore, copy-paste the [_docker-compose.override.yml](./docker-compose.override.yml) to `docker-compose.override.yml`.
+Then, in the `docker-compose.override.yml` under gateway, set your IBMQ Qiskit token at `IBMQ_TOKEN:`.

 The base components QC Atlas, QC Atlas UI, LaTeX Renderer, and the databases without any of the named features run by default using:
   ```shell